telerik/winforms-docs/scheduler/views/scheduler-cell-containers.md

 The cell containers in __RadScheduler__ are the elements which contain cells and appointments.
 The cells and the appointments are dynamic elements which get recycled and updated under various conditions.
 The cell containers are responsible for handling this.
 All cell containers inherit from the abstract __SchedulerCellContainer__ class.
-      Elements that implement this type are: __DayViewAllDayHeader__, __DayViewAppointmentsTable__, __DayViewHeader__,
-      __MonthViewAreaElement__, __MonthViewHeader__, __MonthViewVerticalHeader__,
+Elements that implement this type are: __DayViewAllDayHeader__, __DayViewAppointmentsTable__, __DayViewHeader__, __MonthViewAreaElement__, __MonthViewHeader__, __MonthViewVerticalHeader__, __TimelineAppointmentsPresenter__, __TimelineHeader__.
-        __TimelineAppointmentsPresenter__, __TimelineHeader__.

 ## Initializing the elements

 The __InitializeCells__ and __InitializeAppointments__ methods are used to refresh the cell elements and appointment elements respectively.
 Both methods first remove the existing elements and add them to a cache so they can be reused later.
 After that new elements are either created or pulled out from the cache.
 The methods are called when the containers are being constructed and when a change that requires a refresh of the elements occurs (e.g. if you change the DayCount in day view).
 The __AppointmentsRefreshing__ and __CellsRefreshing__ events are fired by these methods before the refresh is performed.
 These event allow you to cancel the refresh.
-The __AppointmentRefreshed__ and __CellsRefreshed__ events are fired after the refresh is performed and allow you to do some custom operations over the newly created elements.#_[C#]_
+The __AppointmentRefreshed__ and __CellsRefreshed__ events are fired after the refresh is performed and allow you to do some custom operations over the newly created elements.

 {{source=..\SamplesCS\Scheduler\Views\SchedulerCellContainers.cs region=initializeSchedulerChildren}}
 {{source=..\SamplesVB\Scheduler\Views\SchedulerCellContainers.vb region=initializeSchedulerChildren}}